Lumaeris/bazzite-opengamepadui/README.md

 * [ ] Open the Steam minified UI when opening any Steam game
 * [x] Add a way to automate installing the latest RPMs
 * [ ] Add an ujust script to turn off OGUI in favor of Steam Gaming Mode

+Note: In my testings InputPlumber takes over the Steam Controller entirely, so it's not ideal for now to use it properly on Desktop mode and switching to Steam Gaming Mode using ujust script, which doesn't exist yet.
+For now if you rebased and want Steam Gaming Mode back or use desktop mode, you have to rollback to official Bazzite-Deck image for the time being.

 ## Installation